exhuma/lost-web/README.md

 This repository contains the static pages for the "Lost in the Darkness" event.

 It is deployed and hosted via firebase.
+Publishing to firebase is automated via a GitHub actions pipeline.